deadlyvipers/dojo_rules/introduction.md

 Hi this is my introdution

-My favorite course is the Git course
+My favorite course is the JavaScript course